 How can your company get started with a redesign of the A/P dataflow?
 Here’s what we recommend.

 - Ensure you have proper routines to shield your business against external errors, such as erroneous purchase invoices.
-Automate validation and make sure you don’t waste any time on others’ mistakes.
+Automate validation and make sure you don’t waste time on others’ mistakes.

 Are you looking to improve vital financial processes at your company?
 Qvalia’s finance process platform can help automate and streamline accounts payable, independently of your current IT setup, without disruptive changes.